Where special becomes everyday

 -

-A piece that evolves over time
+A piece that ages toward you.

-Cool enough to be used.
+Made to be used.

 Not because it's tradition.